Telephone exchange: Electromechanical signaling

 Examples of signals communicating supervision or call progress include E and M signaling, SF signaling, and robbed-bit signaling.
 In physical (not carrier) E and M trunk circuits, trunks were four wire.
 Fifty trunks would require a hundred pair cable between switches, for example.
 Conductors in one common circuit configuration were named tip, ring, ear (E) and mouth (M).
-Tip and ring were the voice-carrying pair, and named after the tip and ring on the three conductor cords on the manual operator's console.
+Tip and ring were the voice-carrying pair and named after the tip and ring on the three conductor cords on the manual operator's console.

 In two-way trunks with E and M signaling, a handshake took place to prevent both switches from colliding by dialing calls on the same trunk at the same time.
-By changing the state of these leads from ground to -48 volts, the switches stepped through a handshake protocol.
+By changing the state of these leads from ground to −48 volts, the switches stepped through a handshake protocol.
 Using DC voltage changes, the local switch would send a signal to get ready for a call and the remote switch would reply with an acknowledgment (a wink) to go ahead with dial pulsing.
 This was done with relay logic and discrete electronics.

 These voltage changes on the trunk circuit would cause pops or clicks that were audible to the subscriber as the electrical handshaking stepped through its protocol.
 Another handshake, to start timing for billing purposes, caused a second set of clunks when the called party answered.

 A second common form of signaling for supervision was called single-frequency or SF signaling.
 The most common form of this used a steady 2,600 Hz tone to identify a trunk as idle.
 Trunk circuitry hearing a 2,600 Hz tone for a certain duration would go idle.
 (The duration requirement reduced falsing.)
 Some systems used tone frequencies over 3,000 Hz, particularly on SSB frequency-division multiplex microwave radio relays.

-On T-carrier digital transmission systems, bits within the T-1 data stream were used to transmit supervision.
+On T-carrier binary digital transmission systems, bits within the T-1 data stream were used to transmit supervision.
 By careful design, the appropriated bits did not change voice quality appreciably.
 Robbed bits were translated to changes in contact states (opens and closures) by electronics in the channel bank hardware.
-This allowed direct current E and M signaling, or dial pulses, to be sent between electromechanical switches over a digital carrier which did not have DC continuity.
+This allowed direct current E and M signaling, or dial pulses, to be sent between electromechanical switches over a pure digital carrier which did not have DC continuity.